luisCorl/E2SCAPy-examples/README.md

-# ESCAPy-examples
+# E2SCAPy-examples
-here are some examples in ESCAPy using DDD method for solve linear systems
+here are some examples in E2SCAPy using DDD method for solve linear systems